steveire/CMake/Help/manual/cmake-compile-features.7.rst

 expose cross-platform bugs in user code or in the headers of third-party dependencies.

+If the compile feature
+extension is known to CMake, such as ``gnu_cxx_typeof``, specifying the extension in :command:`target_compile_features` has a similar effect requires the CXX_EXTENSIONS.

 If the compiler in use is newer than the :manual:`cmake(1)` in use, the compiler may support features which are not recorded as supported by CMake.
 In such cases, if the version of CMake generally